 The Kingdom is striking back.
 The lepers are being cleansed.

-On at least one occasion, Jesus approached a sick man and said to him: "Thy sins be forgiven thee" (Matthew 9:2, KJV).
+On at least one occasion, Jesus approached a sick man and said to him: "Take heart, son; your sins are forgiven."
+(Matthew 9:2).
 That day, the man found both moral and physical cleansing.
 Thus, when Jesus spoke to John's disciples about cleansing the lepers, He could have meant both physical and moral cleanliness!
 Sin is, of course, the most loathsome and chronic of diseases.

 Around the world, in over 160 world areas, the Church of the Nazarene boldly proclaims itself a "holiness movement."
 Pastors and lay leaders preach pure hearts and clean living.
 Biblical holiness radically changes the moral quality of your life.
 It also can make a striking difference in your physical health.